How to Use Vivid Verbs to Bring Your Scenes to Life

 Step 1: Decide on your message

-The fact is, verbs have a lot to tell.
+The fact is, a verb has a lot to say.
 Just like how action speaks volumes in life, verbs speak volumes in a story.
-But you must first decide on what it is you want to say to your readers.
+But it’s important that you first decide on what you want to say to your readers.
 Take the following:

 The flower was a beautiful shade of red, its petals full of dewdrops, reflecting the light of the sun.